Hou925/cpp-classic-games/README.md

-# OOP-CppProjects
+## Clasicc Games Development by cpp

-Several c++ projects based on object-oriented programming methods
+Several c++ games based on object-oriented programming methods

-Involving graphics drawing, compression techniques, game design, etc

-一些基于面向对象编程方法的c++项目

-涉及图形绘制、压缩技术、游戏设计等
+Involving a digital clock, snake game, and pop stars.

+Providing you with attractive graphical interfaces and smooth interactive experiences.